Why Study Biology at King's?

-"The Biology program I took at King's opened up an interest for me in Conservation Biology.
-I got involved in field learning, and King's opened my eyes to a variety of really cool organizations like the Pacific Rim campus of the Au Sable Institute, where I took a number of courses in Marine Biology.
-King's programs are very well recognized in the field, and have helped me find opportunities I wouldn't otherwise have had."
+"King's unpacked an interest in Conservation Biology that I didn't know I had.
+I got involved in field learning, and new organizations like the Pacific Rim campus of the Au Sable Institute, where I took a number of courses in Marine Biology.
+King's programs are very well recognized in the field and have helped me find new opportunities I wouldn't have had otherwise."

-- teaching biology from a historical and theoretical perspective that emphasizes foundational and ethical commitments.
+- Teaching biology from a historical and theoretical perspective that emphasizes foundational and ethical commitments.

-- providing opportunities for students to engage in research and scholarly discovery, modelling professional competence and community service.
+- Providing opportunities for students to engage in research and scholarly discovery, modelling professional competence and community service.

 King's biology program ensures you graduate with a rich understanding of the discipline of Biology which you can take into new careers and graduate programs.
 Part of this means engaging with and understanding some of the central Christian perspectives surrounding this discipline.

 As a student, you'll spend some time completing reading and writing assignments that deal with faith and creation.
 Some of your classes will be opened with scripture reading and prayer.

 King's Biology faculty are passionate about their practice, research, and the time they invest in designing courses that produce a top graduates.
 They place a strong emphasis on engaging spiritual questions raised in the discipline, and are always open to your questions, conversations, and ideas in course work.

 We ask students to purchase and read selections from Biology Through the Eyes of Faith (R.T.
 Wright, 1989.
 Harper & Row Publishers) in their first year.
 Each course taught in the Biology program addresses a subset of these issues.